oldwhpsian/Imperial-AIML-Capstone/README.md

 30 October: Added extra class functionality

 31 October: Spooky!
 Stripped out class and function definitions and added them to a module called classes_functions to be imported.

+1 November: Refactored code from the main program and incorporated it into the class definition